-The first thing to do before you start working of your research poster is to organize your text, images, graphs, charts, logos, etc. This is the most important and often the most overlooked time saving-part of the process.
+Before you start working on your research poster, the first thing to do is organize your text, images, graphs, charts, logos, etc. Managing your content ahead of time is the most important and often the most overlooked time-saving saving-part of the process.

-Many research poster presentations are conversions of pre-existing documents such as multi-slide PowerPoint presentations or multi-page MS Word documents.
-Because these documents were initially created for other purposes, I recommend that you create a temporary rough draft document in Microsoft Word, and use it to paste all the text you are going to eventually include on your poster presentation.
-But don’t spend any time formatting the text.
-It’s only purpose is to help you organize and edit your poster content.
-Later on, you are going to use this document as the source from which you’ll be copying and pasting onto your poster.
+Many research poster presentations are created from pre-existing documents such as multi-slide PowerPoint presentations or multi-page Word documents.
+Because these documents were initially created for other purposes, we recommend that you create a temporary rough draft document in Word and use it to paste all the text you are going to include on your poster presentation eventually.
+But don’t spend any time formatting the text at this point.
+Its only purpose is to help you organize and edit your poster content.
+Later on, you will use this document as the source from which you’ll be copying and pasting onto your poster.

 Before copying any information on your draft document, create the following sections.
 These are standard sections for poster presentations and will help present your research clearly and professionally.